GTLibraryDataVisualization/Map-Census-Data-with-Tableau/README.md

  ![image](https://user-images.githubusercontent.com/37058499/64699078-0d89b680-d472-11e9-8197-2476de35e48d.png)

 ### 7. Clean the data
 The first column is something called GeoId.
 This will link to our spatial data from earlier.
 In order to make this more Readable.
 Delete the 1st row and 2nd columns.
 The 1st row are repetitive headers and the 2nd column is spatial data we do not need for this exercise.
-Save and rename the file as Pop_GA.
+Save and rename the file as PopClean.

 ![image](https://user-images.githubusercontent.com/37058499/64699157-2a25ee80-d472-11e9-9e60-6edfb7e287fb.png)

 This data is useful, but we do not need all of it.
 We only need median income.
 Once again, use the modify table tool.
 Once again, go into the file and delete the first and second row.
 Name it Income_Ga .

-Now we should end up with two excel files (Pop_Ga and Income_Ga) as well as all the spatial files .
+Now we should end up with two excel files (PopClean and IncomeClean) as well as all the spatial files .

 ## STEP TWO: Create Interactive Visualization in Tableau